Updated April 26, 2023

 Key Differences Between Big Data vs Data Science

 Provided below are some of the main differences between big data and data science concepts:

 - Organizations need big data to improve efficiencies, understand new markets, and enhance competitiveness whereas data science provides the methods or mechanisms to understand and utilize the potential of big data in a timely manner.

 - Currently, for organizations, there is no limit to the amount of valuable data that can be collected, but to use all this data to extract meaningful information for organizational decisions, data science is needed.

 - Big data is characterized by its velocity variety and volume (popularly known as 3Vs), while data science provides the methods or techniques to analyze data characterized by 3Vs.

 - Big data provides the potential for performance.
 However, digging out insight information from big data for utilizing its potential for enhancing performance is a significant challenge.
 Data science uses theoretical and experimental approaches in addition to deductive and inductive reasoning.
 Takes responsibility to uncover all hidden insightful information from a complex mesh of unstructured data thus supporting organizations to realize the potential of big data.

 - Big data analysis performs mining of useful information from large volumes of datasets.
 Contrary to analysis, data science makes use of machine learning algorithms and statistical methods to train the computer to learn without much programming to make predictions from big data.
 Hence data science must not be confused with big data analytics.

-- Big data relates more with technology (Hadoop, Java, Hive, etc.), distributed computing, and analytics tools and software.
+- Big data relates more to technology (Hadoop, Java, Hive, etc.), distributed computing, and analytics tools and software.
 This is opposed to data science which focuses on strategies for business decisions, data dissemination using mathematics, statistics and data structures and methods mentioned earlier.